IABTechLab/uid2docs/api/v2/guides/google-ss-integration.md

 ### UID2 SDK Integration

-If you are using the UID2 Client-Side Identity JavaScript SDK version 3.0.0 onwards, the hosted auto-loaded UID2 Secure Signal script uses the `getAdvertisingTokenAsync` function provided in the SDK to get the fresh advertising token, and then pushes the token to Google Ad Manager.
+If you are using the UID2 Client-Side Identity JavaScript SDK version 3.0.0 onwards, the hosted auto-loaded UID2 secure signals script uses the `getAdvertisingTokenAsync` function provided in the SDK to get the fresh advertising token, and then pushes the token to Google Ad Manager.

 For details, see [UID2 SDK Integration Guide](#publisher-client-side.md).